codedevbrad/code_challenges/README.md

               = O( n * n ) || O(n^2).
 ```
 ### to do:
- - apply a quicksearch algorithm to reduce complexity of getFreeSlots.
+ - apply a divide & conquer quicksearch algorithm to reduce complexity of getFreeSlots to O( n log n ).
+          choose middle item of b
+               reduce array of b depending on n item of a.
  - test against meetings that start at odd times. not just 00 or 30.